Sisseton, South Dakota

 Sisseton is a city in Roberts County, South Dakota, United States.
 The population was 2,479 at the 2020 census.
 It is the county seat of Roberts County.
 Sisseton is the home to a number of tourist attractions, including the Nicollet Tower, and is near the "Song to the Great Spirit" building on the Sisseton Wahpeton College campus.
-The city is named for the Sisseton (or Sissetowan) division of the Native American Sioux.
+The city is named for the Sisseton division of the Sioux people.
 It also serves as an important part of the Lake Traverse Indian Reservation.